cabouelw/codewise.ai/CONTENT_MANAGEMENT.md

-# Content Management Guide for Codewise.ai
+# Content Management Guide for codewise-ai.vercel.app

-This guide explains how to add and manage content on Codewise.ai, including blog posts and tools.
+This guide explains how to add and manage content on codewise-ai.vercel.app, including blog posts and tools.

 ## 📝 Adding a New Blog Post